 1. Open the trunk.

-Remove the screw from the center of each fastener on the side of the trunk lining.
+Remove the screw in the center of the fastener on the side of the trunk lining.
 Pull the lining back.

-2. Determine which of the four bulbs is burned out: stop/taillight, back-up light, turn signal, or side marker.
+2. Determine which of the three bulbs is burned out: stop/taillight, back-up light or turn signal light.